HenryDayHall/CORSIKA8/CONTRIBUTING.md

     exposed to outside users, there might be pointers for very special cases inside of classes.
   - When you contribute new code, or extend existing code, at the same time provide unit-tests for all functionality.
-  - When you contribute new physics algorithms, in addition you also need to provide a validation module
+  - When you contribute new physics algorithms, in addition you also need to provide a validation module (this is still TBD what exactly this means)
-  - Code must be documented with `doxygen` commands
+  - Code must be documented with `doxygen` commands extensively -> MAKE THIS INVESTMENT OF YOUR TIME EARLY, IT REALLY HELPS
+  - There should not be any useless comments in code, in particular absolutely avoid to commit commented-out debug remnants
+  - Add (extensively) meaningful comments to the code (only in English)

 ## CMAKE formatting